IanWE/CacheTemplateAttackForJNI/ccattack/app/src/main/cpp/libflush/README.md

 # libflush

 libflush is a library to launch cache attacks on x86 as well as ARMv7 and ARMv8 architecture.
-It allows to easily implement attacks based on [Prime+Probe](https://eprint.iacr.org/2005/271.pdf), [Flush+Reload](https://eprint.iacr.org/2013/448.pdf), [Evict+Reload](https://www.usenix.org/system/files/conference/usenixsecurity15/sec15-paper-gruss.pdf), [Flush+Flush](http://arxiv.org/abs/1511.04594) and [Prefetch]() attack techniques and thus offers a great playground for research and education purposes.

 ## License